 Philips Zoom Whitening

 ZOOM! teeth whitening is recommended for patients that don’t want to wait weeks or months to whiten their smile.
 With Zoom Whitening patients can lighten the shade of their teeth up to 5-8 shades in less than an hour.
 A teeth cleaning is recommended prior to the whitening session to make sure the results are as good as possible.
 The whitening procedure begins by covering the lips and gums, leaving only the teeth exposed.
 The Zoom hydrogen peroxide gel is then applied, which is what works with the Zoom light to break up stains and discoloration.
 The gel and light combination is applied in three 15-minute increments while you sit back and relax.
 Afterwards, a fluoride gel is applied to help reduce sensitivity.
-At St. Johns Family Dentistry, we will leave you with a smile you’ll want to show off to the world!
+At Fernandina Smiles, we will leave you with a smile you’ll want to show off to the world!

 In-House Same Day Bleaching